NishatSultana3538/UFOs/README.md

 Here is UFO sightings data for 1/12/2010 and only in California state:
 ![CA-1/12/2010](https://github.com/NishatSultana3538/UFOs/blob/main/static/images/CA_1:10:2010.png)

+Here is UFO sightings data for California state and triangle shape:

 ![CA_triangle](https://github.com/NishatSultana3538/UFOs/blob/main/static/images/CA-triangle.png)

 Here is UFO sightings data for 1/12/2010 and only in California state and with fireball shape: